tlevine/www.thomaslevine.com/content/!/things-to-know-when-building-products-on-open-data/index.md

 of the infrastructure have become much less centralized.
 And it makes sense that both ScraperWiki and I like this approach because I used to work there.

-I haven't been particulary concerned with performance in my [recent studies](/socrata), so I've just been storing data as ordinary files on an ordinary filesystem.
+In my [recent studies](/open-data), I've just been storing data as ordinary files on an ordinary filesystem and loading them all into memory.
+This is partly because I haven't been particulary concerned with performance, but I think I'd do something quite similar if performance did concern me more.

 ## Conflation of publishing with consumption
 I think this is the interesting data-preparation issue with open data: